VOLVO -`07 VN 780

 January - The XY shifter on the transmission wouldn't work and they replaced the entire top of the transmission, Not Volvo, but Eaton's covered that under warranty.

-February - One of the batteries that had been replace din November crapped out and left me stranded in the middle of nowhere at 20 below.
+February - One of the batteries that had been replace in November crapped out and left me stranded in the middle of nowhere at 20 below.

 March - I parked the damn thing.
 And put it up for sale again.

-Many times I told the salesman it need to be repainted, `Lemon's aren't blue'.
+Many times I told the salesman it needed to be repainted, `Lemon's aren't blue'.
 I wasn't joking.

-June - Though it had not been used for 3 months it wouldn’t shift into gear.
-I had to have a tow truck take it to Volvo where they found a faulty speed sensor. $35 dollars for the solenoid, $35 dollars for the nut that holds it in place, and 7 hours labour.
+June - Though it had not been used for 3 months it wouldn't shift into gear.
+I had to have a tow truck take it to Volvo where they found a faulty speed sensor. $35 dollars for the solenoid, $35 dollars for the nut that holds it in place, and 7 hours labour, plus $300 for the tow truck.

 October - At the request of the purchaser I had oil leaks repaired, a new latch put on the table, and an MVI.